KDE/documentation-develop-kde-org/content/docs/getting-started/building/kdesrc-build-compile/index.md

 If the build failed for any reason, please see our instructions on how to proceed with [Basic Troubleshooting]({{< ref "kdesrc-build-failure" >}}).

-To run it, use the `kdesrc-build --run` command, which launches the built-from-source version instead of the one installed by your system's package manager.
+To run it, use the `kdesrc-build --run` command, which launches the built-from-source version of KCalc (from the directory `~/kde/usr`) instead of the version installed using the package manager from your operating system (from the directory `/usr`).

 ```bash
 kdesrc-build --run kcalc